Bicycling the Danube: Vienna to Budapest

 HighlightsBicycling along Europe's largest river, Vienna, Dinner cruise on the Danube in Budapest, Budapest, The "Hungarian Tuscany", Bavarian hospitality (with beer!)Keep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
 Here are some things to keep in mind about this tour.

-IncludesUse of a quality 27-30 speed bicycle; 7 days, 6 nights' accommodation; 4 dinners (including a dinner cruise on the Danube) with either wine or beer, 6 breakfasts plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)
+IncludesUse of a quality 27-30 speed bicycle; 8 days, 7 nights' accommodation; 4 dinners (including a dinner cruise on the Danube) with either wine or beer, all breakfasts plus "The Usual""The Usual" (Included with every ExperiencePlus! tour)

 Begin/EndVienna / Budapest